SIN - MEL

 The average price of all round-trip flights from Singapore to Melbourne Airport clicked on KAYAK for each day over the last 12 months.

-When flying from Singapore to Melbourne, you should consider leaving on a Friday and avoid Tuesdays if you are looking for the best rates.
-For your return to Singapore, you’ll find the best rates on Tuesdays and the most expensive ones on Wednesdays.
+When flying from Singapore to Melbourne, you should consider leaving on a Wednesday and avoid Saturdays if you are looking for the best rates.
+For your return to Singapore, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from Singapore to Melbourne Airport?